fectec/JohnDeereSprayerControlSystem/README.md

 ```
 ## Results

-The model with the best fit and the best transient response was the one with 2 poles and a zero.
+The model with the best fit and the best transient response was the one with *2 poles and a zero*.

 <div align="center">